Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 >>
 >> > [!warning]
 >>>
->> > After 48 hours, if the CNAME record is not visible in the DNS zone, the operation is canceled.
+>> > If the CNAME record is not visible in the DNS zone after 48 hours, the operation is cancelled.
 You will then need to retry the operation.

 #### Modify a domain name

-You can change your domain name to change its organization, or check its associated DNS records.
+You can modify your domain name to change its organization or to check its associated DNS records.

 In the `Domain`{.action} tab of your Zimbra service, click on the "&#8285;" icon to the right of the domain name concerned to display the options.